 Racism: Its Past and Present

 At the very outset of the film, a quote by William Faulkner, American writer and Nobel Prize laureate, taken from the novel ‘Requiem for a Nun’, is displayed – it posits, ‘The past is never dead.
 It’s not even the past.’
 This fittingly sets up the events that take place in ‘Antebellum.’
 Incidentally, Faulkner also authored the novel ‘Absalom, Absalom’ about the American South and its dynasty.
-The novel explores how our past is oft reconstructed to suit our present imagination and belief.
+The novel explores how our past is often reconstructed to suit our present imagination and belief.
 ‘Antebellum’ reinforces this and how.

 The visitors perceive the racism and human rights violations taking place within the park to be a thing of the past, unaware that, all along, they were part of a shocking present.
-Similarly, the makers of ‘Antebellum’ aim to drive home that racism is still deeply rooted in the present, and not merely a turbulent part of history.
+Similarly, the makers of ‘Antebellum’ aim to drive home the fact that racism is still deeply rooted in the present and not merely a turbulent part of history.
 And while we can turn a blind eye to what transpires before us, it doesn’t negate its existence.

-Moreover, the very fact that a sitting US Senator is the ringleader of a horrific, racist, and downright, criminal, enterprise serves as a glaring reminder that racism is often propagated and its flames stoked by those perched at the top-rungs of the societal ladder.
+Moreover, the very fact that a sitting US Senator is the ringleader of a horrific, racist, and downright criminal enterprise serves as a glaring reminder that racism is often propagated and its flames stoked by those perched at the top-rungs of the societal ladder.
 It should be noted that not only do Denton and his family criminally oppress the kidnapped Black ‘slaves’, they also ostensibly turn a profit while doing so.
 On the backs of Veronica and the other slaves’ exploitation, Denton’s park business is, judging by its copious amounts of visitors, flourishing.
 Power in the hands of the Black man, however, is no foil for the racism he is subjected to.
 Veronica lived a life of privilege and still ended up the victim of racially-charged crimes.
 ‘Antebellum’ is searing in its critique of the racial divide.

 Read More: Where to Stream Antebellum?